Lipen/discrete-math-course/typst/lec-boolean-algebra.typ

 #Block(color: yellow)[
   *Intuition:*

-  CNF says "ALL of these constraints must be satisfied," where each constraint offers multiple ways to be true.
+  - *CNF* says "ALL of these constraints must be satisfied."
+    - Each constraint (clause) offers multiple ways to be true.

-  DNF says "the output is 1 if ANY of these scenarios happen," where each scenario is a specific combination of variable values.
+  - *DNF* says "ANY of these scenarios can make it true."
+    - Each scenario (cube) is a specific combination (product) of variable values.
 ]

 #Block(color: blue)[
   *Duality:*
   DNF and CNF are _dual_ forms.

   Swap $and$ and $or$ to convert between them.
 ]